ANALYSIS-Many Sri Lankans want a strongman leader, and that favours Gotabaya Rajapaksa

 Reuters spoke to about 60 people, many of whom were victims of the terror attacks or affected by communal violence over the past year, and while some plan to abstain from voting, many of those who will vote say they want a more authoritarian figure.

-Many Sri Lankan Catholics will not vote for Sirisena if he stands, said a senior Sri Lankan priest.
+Many Sri Lankan Catholics will not vote for Sirisena if he stands, said a senior Sri Lankan priest, noting two of three churches attacked at Easter were Catholic.

-"A third world country like us needs a tough leader like Duterte - he is doing whatever is needed to rid his country of evils," said the priest who did not wanted to be named because of the sensitivity of the subject.
+"A third-world country like us needs a tough leader like Duterte - he is doing whatever is needed to rid his country of evils," said the priest, who did not want to be named because of the sensitivity of the subject.

 "Gotabaya is accused of crimes but he is tough and that is what we need right now to bring back some order," he said.